I’m going to show you how cutting your wardrobe in half will lead to a quicker dressing routine and a more stylish you!

-Some people might be thinking, “But you were the same amount of clothing everyday so how does having less clothes cut down on laundry?”
+Some people might be thinking, “But you wear the same amount of clothing everyday so how does having less clothes cut down on laundry?”

-Now, I do laundry once every week or two and this is a much better system for me.
+This is a much better system for me.
 So less laundry…no not really.
-But, laundry feels less daunting to do and that’s so completely helpful.
+But, laundry feels less daunting to do and that’s really helpful.

 HOW I CUT MY WARDROBE IN HALF